 CCEF resources are generally intended for personal use only (unless otherwise licensed) and are protected under U.S. Copyright law.
-As such, any individual wishing to broadcast, distribute, or duplicate the resource must submit a permission application in order to request additional permissions.
+CCEF reserves all rights to resources.
+As such, any individual wishing to duplicate, distribute, create a derivative work (such as a translation), broadcast or publicly display resources must submit a permission application in order to request additional permissions.

 The decision to grant permissions involves a variety of factors including whether or not the author is a current employee, whether the resource is part of another published work (i.e. a book, minibook, etc.), whether or not the resource has already been translated (for translation requests), and the type, nature and duration of the request.